 Administrative law, in other words, contradicts almost all the values democrats hold dear - and yet better than nine out of every ten pages in the American Federal Register reflect real or claimed authority conferred on a regulator by democrats.
 Almost everything banned in the United States was banned by democrats or regulators acting under authority conferred by democrats - and almost everything Americans are required to do, from wearing bicycle helmets to buying Obamacare, was first required of them by democrats or regulators empowered by democrats.

 Part of the explanation is that laws written by progressives tend to state goals and authorize bureaucrats to write rules which then take on the force of law, but are not usually subject to legislative review - and those rules tend to be extensive.
-Here's part, for example, of a June 23rd, 2014 story by Ali Meyer, of CNSnews.com published one week before the Obama EPA released another 1,300 pages of draft rules on June 27th:
+Here's part, for example, of a June 23rd, 2014 story by Ali Meyer, of CNSnews.com published less than a week before the Obama EPA released another 1,300 pages of draft rules on June 27th:

 Since President Barack Obama took office on Jan.
 20, 2009, the Environmental Protection Agency (EPA) has issued 2,827 new final regulations, equaling 24,915 pages in the Federal Register, totaling approximately 24,915,000 words.